 - 1.4.1.
-This Agreement will take effect from the date of approval by the NSW IRC and will expire on 30 June 2020. - 1.4.2.
-The parties agree to present their respective claims for the next Enterprise Agreement (EA) no later than 9 months prior to the expiry date of this Agreement and to commence negotiation at least 6 months prior to the expiry date of this Agreement.
+This Agreement will take effect from the date of approval by the NSW IRC and will expire on 30 June 2022. - 1.4.2.
+The parties agree to present their respective claims and commence negotiation for the next Enterprise Agreement (EA) prior to the expiry of this Agreement.